Ayon-SSP/Learning_java/tuts_java/Core-advanced.md

 3. Abstract Method: abstract void method_name(); (abstract method is a method declared without an implementation)

 ##### Local variable
-- Local variable: declared withing the functions exist within that function
+- Local variable/class: declared withing the functions exist within that function
     1. local variable has block scope. {}
     2. must have data type metioned and initialized before use
     3. depending on it type